CyprusCodes/xest/documentation/docs/securing-api-endpoints.md

 ## Validating Request Payloads With Yup Schemas

 With Yup Schema validation you can check if the information provided by a user is in the correct type of input.
-You will be validating the data entered so instead of getting 500 API errors when the payload sent by the user is in incorrect form you will get a clearer, constructive error message stating what the requirements of a field according to the database schema is.
+You will be validating the data entered so instead of getting 500 API errors when the payload sent by the user is in the incorrect form you; will get a clear and constructive error message stating what the requirements of a field according to the database schema is.
 You will be creating schema with built in base methods and the bare minimum suggested is;

 - ‘type’ which can be **string, number, object, array, boolean** etc…
 - **‘label’** that will override the key name used in error messages.